 You have the right to remain silent.
 Anything you say can and will be used against you in a court of law.
 You have the right to an attorney.
 If you cannot afford an attorney one will be provided for you.

-The lawyers at the Law Office of Lana Manitta, PLLC, cannot count how many times clients have come in excited to say that their case will be dismissed because “they didn’t read me my rights.”
+Our lawyers, cannot count how many times clients have come in excited to say that their case will be dismissed because “they didn’t read me my rights.”
 Despite the portrayal of Miranda warnings in movies and television—where we always see the “perp” being read his rights as police slap the cuffs on and guide his head into the backseat of the squad car—officers are not required to read you your rights at all, let alone while they are arresting you.
 In fact, the warnings have nothing to do with the arrest itself.

 Miranda warnings are only required prior to a custodial interrogation.
 It is important to remember that the 5th Amendment does not give us blanket protection from any self-incrimination.
 It only protects us against being compelled to incriminate ourselves.
 So, if you are in custody but are not being questioned, or you are being questioned but are not in custody, you are not entitled to the warnings.
 In other words, if you start spouting off in the back of the cruiser about how sorry you are, but you did so without being prompted by the officers’ questioning, there is no “interrogation” and the statements can be used against you.
 Likewise, if you voluntarily meet with officers to be interviewed—even at the police station—you are not “in custody,” so Miranda does not apply.